33 Mental Models for Copywriting

 Qualifiers dilute your style, persuasiveness and trust.
 Remove qualifiers related to: Your thinking/feelings/what you saw.

 To strengthen believability use an inclusion question.

-When improvements to a product have been made, naming the person that made the improvement will increase believability.
+When an improvement to a product has been made, naming the person that made the improvement will increase believability.

 Reduce an abstract principle into an image that can be visualized.

-Use mental imagery through visualization which can do 3 things (SIR):
+Use mental imagery through verbalization which will do 3 things:

 Strengthen the claim by measuring it or making it more vivid.